seage/hyflex/README.md

 ./scripts/create-heatmap.sh competition1
 ```

-The result page will be stored in the competition1 folder as the `heatmap.svg` file.
+The heat map will be stored in the `./results/competition1/heatmap.svg` file.